nythz/pf2e-warlord/README.md

 ---
 Changes from the PDF can be found in the wiki : https://github.com/nythz/pf2e-warlord/wiki

-Changelog can be found : https://github.com/nythz/pf2e-warlord/blob/main/CHANGELOG.md
+Changelog can be found here : https://github.com/nythz/pf2e-warlord/blob/main/CHANGELOG.md

-Please report any bugs or changes I should make in the Issue Section: https://github.com/nythz/pf2e-warlord/issues
+Please report any bugs or changes I should make in the Issue Section : https://github.com/nythz/pf2e-warlord/issues

----
-# Thank you's
-### Massive thanks to the Pathfinder on Foundry VTT Community and Volunteer Development Server Discord
-  - For answering my questions on automating things in foundry
-  - Special thanks to esheyw

-### Massive thanks as well to the Rule Lawyer's Discord
-  - For rules and balancing questions

-### Thanks to u/fanatic66
-  - For the great warlord pf2e homebrew concept

 ---
 # Current Features :